reidev275/ReducingDeveloperFriction/slides/index.md

 ' I’m Reid Evans and you can find me on Twitter @ReidNEvans ' developing since 95, pro in 04
-' I’m currently a Senior Developer at The Tombras Group ' Tombras is a 140+ employee, full-service agency with a digital mindset.
+' I’m currently a Senior Developer at The Tombras Group ' Tombras is a 150+ employee, full-service agency with a digital mindset.
 ' We are one of the top 35 independent agencies in north america.
-' 9 months ESPN, Regional Bank website, 2 non trivial web apps for Daimler
+' 11 months: ESPN, Regional Bank website, 2 non trivial web apps for Daimler ' currently hiring Front end developer and a Technical Director

 ***